RobinLWilson/Project_4/README.md

 ## Summary

 ## What would we have done differently
-Based on chi-square value and low p-value we received results proving a statistical significants, therefore we need to analyze these features in the future.

-- EnvironmentSatisfaction
-- JobSatisfaction
-- MaritalStatus
-- StockOptionLevel
-- WorkLifeBalance
-- YearsAtCompany
-- YearsInCurrentRole

-We would do deeper analysis into the backround of the data, to see if there is any coorelation about Covid-19 and what part of the world the company is from and about its reputation.

 This report presents a comprehensive analysis of key employee-related features within our dataset, utilizing chi-square statistics and associated p-values to establish statistical significance.
 The following features have demonstrated notable statistical associations:

 - EnvironmentSatisfaction